 - First Violation: Management sends a Notice of Violation

-- Third repeat violation: Board meets to discuss further action
+- Fourth and additional violations: Board meets to discuss further action

-Violation of Proprietary Lease (after receipt of Notice of Violation)
+Violation of Proprietary Lease -Late payment of assessments

 The Board of Directors on a case-by-case basis handles other violations of the Proprietary Lease.